Udgin/blog/index.md

 # [Eugene Pyl](www.linkedin.com/in/eugenepyl) - Blog

-## Xamarin Dev Days in Warsawa - 24 September, 2016
+## Xamarin Dev Days in Warsaw - 24 September, 2016

 Hi All, it is my overview of Xamarin Dev Days - short summary.
 Hope it will be useful to create an  impression what you can expect from this event.